-The Executive Board
+The UK Board

-The Executive Board comprises the two UK based independent non-executive directors and the Managing Director.
-The Credit Committee and the Assets and Liabilities Committee report to the Executive Board which meets monthly, unless a Board meeting is being held.
+The UK Board comprises the two UK based independent non-executive directors and the Managing Director.
+The Credit Committee and the Assets and Liabilities Committee report to the UK Board, which meets four times a year, unless a Board meeting is being held.